Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 - **Physical Grid:** The world is a 2D array of parcels, each with unique coordinates and state.
 - **Buildings and Jobs:** Buildings are placed on parcels, creating jobs and enabling production.
 - **Laws and Environment:** Laws and environmental factors (fertility, pollution) influence parcel productivity.

 ---

+## Separation of World State and Demesne Knowledge

+- The world state, including all parcels and their properties, is universal and shared by all demesnes.
+- Any change to a parcel (e.g., adding a building, expending an aspect) is a world-level change and is reflected for all demesnes.
+- Each demesne (player, AI, etc.) maintains its own record of which parcels have been surveyed.
+This knowledge is tracked per demesne and is not global.
+- The true properties of a parcel are only revealed to a demesne once it has completed a survey on that parcel.
+- The UI only displays information for parcels that have been surveyed by the player's demesne.
+Parcels that have not been surveyed remain hidden or display limited information.

+---